williamolega/Enterprise-Active-Directory-Network-Infrastructure-Lab-Windows-Server-2022-VMware-/Build Guides/edge-fw01-pfsense-build.md

 ## Purpose

-This document defines the configuration of **Edge-FW01**, the firewall for the Enterprise Active Directory Network Lab.
+This document defines the configuration of **Edge-FW01**, the firewall for the Enterprise Active Directory Network Infrastructure Lab.

 Edge-FW01 is responsible for:
 - Enforcing a single network boundary